Thursday, February 26, 2009

 The operation is extremely fast, and no technical knowledge is needed to receive modified pics with descent quality.
 It is purely web-based, and no software downloading or installation is needed.
 No registration required for free effects use.

-As illustration of the possible outputs, you can see several examples below - click on the images to enlarge:
+As illustration of the possible outputs, you can see several examples below:

 Access Dumpr website: http://dumpr.net/